 Good morning/afternoon/Evening to every part of the world.

 There is a lot of research by Astro-space scientist to find out extra-terrestrial liquid water.
 Water is one of the key prerequisites for life, that is why it is a subject of research.
 Extra-terrestrial existence of water boosts the programs to send humans in space for a long period.

-It’s really a wonderful attempt by Government of different countries to invest money, till now no success however excellent work done by space scientist to find out signature of water at different part of solar system like Mars, Europa, Enceladus etc. Please see details at Wiki Site.
+It’s really a wonderful attempt by the Government of different countries to invest money.
+Finding water signatures at different parts of the solar system is an amazing achievement achieved by space scientists.
+They are able to locate water molecules at Mars, Europa, Enceladus, etc. Please see the details at Wiki Site.

-Recently my son knocked out my brain and asked following questions related to water:
+Recently my son knocked out my brain and asked the following questions related to water:

 - Why water is so important?

 - What is the need to save water?